 - bone pain

 - excessive thirst

 - bleeding and bruising easily

-- urinating significantly more or less
+- urinating more or less than usual

 - swollen feet and ankles

-- absent menstrual periods
+- missing menstrual periods

 - shortness of breath